U.S. to pull out of Iraq after nearly 9 years of war

 Even without soldiers, the U.S. presence will remain substantial.
 U.S. officials say the embassy in Baghdad, an imposing, fortified complex by the Tigris River in Baghdad's Green Zone, will be the largest in the world.

-(Reporting by Tabassum Zakaria, Deborah Charles, Alister Bull and Warren Strobel in Washington and Patrick Markey in Baghdad; Writing by Missy Ryan; Editing by Jackie Frank and Philip Barbara)
+(Reporting by Tabassum Zakaria, Deborah Charles, Alister Bull and Warren Strobel in Washington, Patrick Markey in Baghdad, Phil Stewart aboard a U.S. military aircraft; Writing by Missy Ryan; Editing by Philip Barbara and Peter Cooney)